wafflescloud/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
+1. The software should work on any mainstream OS as long as it has Java 17 or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. The software should be able to hold up to 1000 entries without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using typed commands in a command-line interface (CLI) than using a graphical user interface (GUI)
+4. The data written by the software (as a result of user input) should be stored locally and should be in a human editable text file.
+5. The software should be for a single user, whereby it should only be running locally in the user’s computer and that the data file should not be able to be accessed by other users.
+6. The software should work without requiring an installer.
+7. The graphical user interface (GUI) should support standard screen resolutions 1920x1080 and higher and for screen scales 100% and 125%, and be usable for resolutions 1280x720 and higher and for screen scale 150%.
+8. The software should be packaged into a single JAR file.

 *{More to be added}*